Excerpt 3, A Seat for the Rabble

 Caleb must’ve seen her discomfort, because he told Praise there were faeries in weed patches along the main, and would he like to help him find them?

 Bram chuckled at the idiot as he ran.
 “Stupid Pebbleface,” he muttered.
-The other boys their age grinned wryly.
+Other boys their age smirked.

 “He don’t know there are no faeries,” laughed Pesh the Prince.
 The girl pitied the simpleton as he rolled in the grass like a dog, repeating the rhyme.